 Delaware River Heritage Trail: Crystal Lake Park to Roebling

-This fantastic new section of the Delaware River Heritage Trail will formally open once the crossing over the River Line train track is completed (this spring?).
-For now, you can still ride several miles.
 Park at Crystal Lake and follow the trail on its U-shaped route through the park, along a stretch on quiet road (or jump on the sidewalk) and back to trail that goes under U.S. 130.
-You’ll reach the railroad crossing soon after.
+After the railroad crossing, you’re at the Delaware River and the site of an Roebling factory.

 Bonus: From Bordentown, you can head north on an orphan section of the D&R Canal for several miles until it ends at Canal Road, which in turn leads to Lamberton Road by the Delaware River.
 For the more ambitious, you can bike on quiet roads and trails all the way to the baseball stadium.
 I’ve ridden it in the other direction.
 And here’s my experience biking just between Riverside and Roebling.

 Ready for an overnight ride?
-Read my list of 5 great trail-heavy overnight bike trips
+Read my updated list of 7 great trail-heavy overnight bike trips